6. PHP MySQL Bridge Connection

 Note: It is strongly recommended to make a full database backup before you proceed.
 You can make a backup using Tools -> Database Backup/Restore wizard.

-Follow few steps of Backup/Restore wizard.
+Follow a few steps of Backup/Restore wizard.
 Now you may work with your data - add/modify products, categories, import products etc.

 8. It is important to post all changes that you have made to your remote database to see them at your online store.
 Select Tools -> Post Changes to Web (CTRL + P).